 You might have already installed the client on the Security Manager server when you installed the server software.
 However, using the client on the same system as the server is not recommended for normal day-to-day usage of the product.
 Instead, you should install the client on a separate workstation using the following procedure.
-For information on workstation system requirements and supported browser versions, see Client Requirements, page 3-11.
+For information on workstation system requirements and supported browser versions, see Table 8: Client Requirements and Restrictions .